Role of defects in atom probe analysis of sol-gel silica

 Atom probe tomography (APT) is a powerful technique for material characterisation based on the controlled field evaporation of individual ions from a needle-shaped specimen.
 These ions move along the applied field and are detected by a 2D position-sensitive detector \cite{blavette1993atom,gault2021atom}.
 In La-APT, the process of field ion emission is triggered by ultrafast laser pulses \cite{gault2006design}.
 In particular, a combination of femtosecond laser pulses and static fields is used to briefly heat the sample to reduce the energy barrier for field ion evaporation \cite{vella2011field,vella2013interaction,de2025evaporation}.
 Time-of-flight mass spectrometry enables the chemical identification of the ions, while the position of the impact on the detector is used to reconstruct the initial position and thus generate the 3D image of the sample by back-projection \cite{blavette1993atom, gault2021atom}. \\

 While silica has already been used as a framework for the encapsulation of biomolecular substrates, where the native biomolecule can be preserved by minimising mechanical stresses, it poses some major challenges for APT analysis.
-Indeed, the poor conductivity of silica represents a problem for APT analysis as the applied potential cannot be easily carried to the apex of the sample to obtain the electrostatic field necessary for field evaporation \cite{arnoldi2014energy,arnoldi2018thermal,caplins2020algorithm}.
+Indeed, the very low conductivity of amorphous silica, which is an electrical insulator but whose conductivity can increase slightly under certain conditions (impurities, doping, high temperatures or radiation) represents a challenge for APT analysis, as the applied potential cannot easily be carried to the apex of the sample to obtain the electrostatic field required for field evaporation. \cite{arnoldi2014energy,arnoldi2018thermal,caplins2020algorithm}.